eugenechertikhin/fm/README.md

 It should be very lightweight application with minimal (probably zero) dependencies, easy to compile and easy porting to different unix-like systems.
 Microsoft windows also might be supported (sorry I have no one for test).

-Another one things to start this development is refresh my c++ knoweledge.
+Another one things to start this development is to refresh my c++ knoweledge.

 Author: Eugene Chertikhin <e.chertikhin@crestwavetech.com>